Xerox (XRX) Q2 2017 Results - Earnings Call Transcript

 Customer and partner feedback has been overwhelmingly positive.
 The capabilities of our new smart workplace assistance resonates, addressing the need for security, reliability, solutions, mobility and a simple user experience.
 The ability to use apps to simplify common processes and even build unique apps tailored to an individual customer's needs has extended the role of our technology in the workplace.
 The positive feedback is starting to translate into orders, from single devices going into an SMB to large contracts with enterprise customers.

 Here are a few examples.
 A large U.S. energy company ordered more than 150 ConnectKey devices.
 A channel partner at Turkey signed a deal with a retail chain for 160 ConnectKey devices.
 A partner in the U.S. was selected to provide Managed Print Services to a school district with more than 1,800 devices, including 330 ConnectKey MFPs.
-And the last example, our government administrative department signed a three-year contract renewal and expansion worth over $15 million for Managed Print Service for over 9,000 devices, the majority of which are the recently-launched ConnectKey devices.
+And the last example, our government administrative department signed a three-year contract renewal and expansion worth over $15 million for Managed Print Service for over 9,000 devices, the majority of which are the recently launched ConnectKey devices.
 The increased functionality, the apps and the competitive cost has opened up new opportunities for us.
 We are capitalizing on the ConnectKey launch to amplify our channel expansion efforts.

 In the second quarter, we increased our distribution capacity through acquisitions and channel partner signings.
-In May, Global Imaging acquired multi-brand office equipment dealer, MT Business Technologies of Ohio.
+In May, Global Imaging acquired multi-brand office equipment dealer MT Business Technologies of Ohio.
 MT was the largest independent reseller of Ricoh products as well as a partner of HP.
 And as I mentioned, we hosted over 100 channel partner prospects at our launch events.
 We're over halfway to our full-year goal and have added over 30 independent multi-brand office equipment dealers on a global basis.
 We are equipping our channel partners with tools and training they need to create new and accelerated revenue streams and closer, more lasting relationships with their customers.

 For example, we introduced two new marketing kits to help our partners generate awareness in local markets and drive demand for Xerox's broad technology portfolio, as well as their own complementary services, custom apps and deep expertise.
 Another way we are positioning partners for success is with the introduction of productivity packs for our ConnectKey multifunction printers.
 The productivity packs are prepackaged, high-value turnkey apps, designed to help channel partners capture revenue beyond hardware and supplies.
 Targeted industries such as education, health care and finance, the apps eliminate manual time-consuming and error prone tasks by converting paper-based processes into automated digital workflows.

-In addition, we have just announced that Xerox MPS accreditation program in the U.S. This is a recognition program for a select group of our most strategic Xerox channel partners who have demonstrated the desire and capacity to substantially grow their MPS business.
-The program represents a significant investment by Xerox and the tools and training to help these high-profile partners find new revenue streams, which is core to our SMB market strategy.
+In addition, we have just announced the Xerox MPS accreditation program in the U.S. This is a recognition program for a select group of our most strategic Xerox channel partners who have demonstrated the desire and capacity to substantially grow their MPS business.
+The program represents a significant investment by Xerox in the tools and training to help these high profile partners find new revenue streams, which is core to our SMB market strategy.

 We have also collected a series of industry awards for our new products.
 Our VersaLink B7000 series and AltaLink C8000 series were named by Better Buys as its Editor's Choice Award in the A3 black and white MFP and high-volume machines categories, respectively.
-In its annual Summer Pick Awards, Keypoint Intelligence, Buyers Lab recognized four Xerox printers and multifunction printer lines, including three from the ConnectKey portfolio based on the productivity-boosting capabilities.
+In its annual Summer Pick Awards, Keypoint Intelligence, Buyers Lab recognized four Xerox printer and multifunction printer lines, including three from the ConnectKey portfolio based on their productivity-boosting capabilities.

-We followed that up by winning their Buyers Lab PaceSetter Award in all three categories, MFP platform announced ecosystem, document imaging security, and mobile print.
+We followed that up by winning their Buyers Lab PaceSetter Award in all three categories, MFP platform and apps ecosystem, document imaging security, and mobile print.
 While other vendors won some awards, we are the only vendor to sweep the awards and win in all three categories.
 And Quocirca again positioned Xerox as leader in worldwide Managed Print Services for the eighth consecutive year.
 As you heard in the customer wins I mentioned, the ConnectKey products are an integral part of our MPS solutions.

 So all in all, we're pleased with the reaction to our new portfolio and the early successes we've had.
-Our sales teams and channel partners are now equipped with an outstanding set of products and solutions, and we expect to see a favorable impact in our revenue later this year and into next.
+Our sales teams and channel partners are now equipped with an outstanding set of products and solutions, and we expect to see a favorable impact on our revenue later this year and into next.

 I'll now turn the call over to our CFO, Bill Osbourn, to cover our financial results in more detail.
 Bill?